skiano/react-layout-factory/README.md

     });

     var myElement = React.createElement(SpecificShapesComponent, {
-      message: 'I can use a set of known widths',
+      message: 'I can draw from a meaningful set of shapes',
       layout: 'medium'
     });